Jamuna Paar

 Jamuna Paar is an Indian drama aired on Imagine TV.
-The show started on 27 February 2012 and ended on 11 May 2012.
+The show premiered on 27 February 2012 and ended on 11 May 2012.
 It was produced by Rajan Shahi under Director's Kut Production.
 The show ended abruptly within two months due to the closure of the respective channel.

 Plot

-Jamuna Paar is a story about two people seeking their soul mate and love of their life's but eventually they find each other.
-Also they discover they don't have to change themselves for another because they love each other just the way they are.
+Jamuna Paar is a story about two people seeking their soul mate and love of their lives but eventually they find each other.
+They discover they do not have to change themselves because they love each other just the way they are.